Pace of climate change shown in new report has humanity on ‘suicidal’ path, UN leader warns - The Boston Globe

 This would be significant because that is a guardrail established under the Paris agreement, and residents of many low-lying small island states regard it as the threshold beyond which they face an existential risk from sea-level rise.

-Guterres said nations need to slash greenhouse gas emissions by at least 6 percent per year through 2030 to have a chance at holding warming to 1.5 degrees above preindustrial levels, but, instead, ’'we’re headed in the opposite direction,’' with increasing global emissions each year. ’'Now we must use 2021 to address our planetary emergency,’' he said.
+Guterres said nations need to slash greenhouse gas emissions by at least 6% per year through 2030 to have a chance at holding warming to 1.5 degrees above preindustrial levels, but, instead, "we're headed in the opposite direction," with increasing global emissions each year.
+"Now we must use 2021 to address our planetary emergency," he said.

 Parts of the planet are warming much faster than the global average, as has been on display this year.

-In the Siberian Arctic, for example, temperatures have been more than 9 degrees Fahrenheit above average for the year.
-Temperatures were especially warm there in June, when a temperature of 100.4 degrees Fahrenheit was recorded in the town of Verkhoyansk, setting what is likely to be a record for the hottest temperature north of the Arctic Circle.
-The hot weather in Siberia helped drive the most active wildfire season that area has seen in at least 18 years of record-keeping, which emitted more planet-warming carbon dioxide, methane, and other gases.
+In the Siberian Arctic, for example, temperatures have been more than 9 degrees (5 Celsius) above average for the year.
+Temperatures were especially warm there in June, when a temperature of 100.4 degrees (38 Celsius) was recorded in the town of Verkhoyansk, setting what is likely to be a record for the hottest temperature north of the Arctic Circle.
+The hot weather in Siberia helped drive the most active wildfire season that area has seen in at least 18 years of record-keeping, which emitted more planet-warming carbon dioxide, methane and other gases.

 Advertisement

-The consistently warmer-than-average conditions seen this year in the Siberian Arctic have also raised worries about permafrost melt, which has the potential to release large amounts of greenhouse gases.
+The consistently warmer-than-average conditions seen this year in the Siberian Arctic have also raised worries about permafrost melt, which has the potential to releases large amounts of greenhouse gases.

 The report also notes that ocean heat content continues to set records, which is in line with the fact that the oceans are the biggest absorber of extra heat accumulating as a result of increased greenhouse gases.